masaar/limp/docs/api-package.md

 Notice that the name you are passing is the `collection` name and not the module name.
 Also, the `index` attr is the native `index` format you pass to your MongoDB driver.
 Default `[]`.

 ### `docs`
 List of app-specific docs to create for the app functionalities.
 Every list item is a dict with two attrs; `module` and `doc`.
 The docs would be created using LIMP [base methods](/docs/api-module.md#base-methods).
+You can specify `_id` attr in these docs of you want static `_id` value rather than dynamic.
 For instance, to create `setting` doc in your app you should set `docs` to:
 ```python
 [
 	{